JohnOberhauser/Varda-Theme/firefox/README.md

 Create a folder and name it chrome (with lowercase).

 Then paste the userChrome.css and the userContent.css files into the folder

+Go to firefox settings and change the font to JetBrainsMono Patched Glyphs from the fonts directory